MartynBonham-Yang/UdacityDeepLearningNanodegree_Navigation/report.md

 In our code, we use a method of Q-learning called deep Q-learning.
 This involves using a neural network to approximate an action function.
 Over time, the neural network weights will be updated and will eventually come to approximate the optimal policy (because our problem is a finite Markov decision process).

-The neural network which is used in this project uses 3 fully-connected layers with 64, 64, and 4 nodes respectively.
-[The choice of 64 is a hyperparameter.
-See "An explanation of model.py for my reasoning choosing 64.]
-The input to the first layer is 37-dimensional (because of the state space being so), and the output is 128-dimensional; after this, the next layer has 128-D input and 64-D output and then the final layer has an output of the action space size once again.

 However, as DeepMind said in their paper introducing deep Q-learning, this process can be unstable or divergent as a neural network is a nonlinear function approximator for Q. Therefore, we use something called experience replay to help mitigate this.
 Experience replay is inspired by biology, adn is a mechanism that relies on random sampling of previous actions instead of only paying attention to the most recent action in order to choose how to proceed.
 This removes correlations in the sequence of observed outcomes and helps reduce instability.